Sphere Volume Calculator

 - Doubling r: V scales by 2³ = 8.

-The sphere is the shape that maximises volume for a given surface area — soap bubbles and water droplets in zero gravity take this form because surface tension minimises surface area.
+The sphere is the shape that holds the most volume for a given surface area.
+Soap bubbles and water droplets in free fall take this form because surface tension is pulling the film to the smallest area that can still contain what is inside.

 How we build and check this calculator